computer-lab/computerlab.io/source/_posts/inspiring-consultancies.md

 for the coming year.

-All of this gave me a good feel for the subjective experience of a founder, and how it changes as the company evolves and grows.
+All of this gave me a good feel for the subjective experience of a founder, and how it changes as a company evolves and grows.

 ### ConsenSys